Reading's Yoga Community

 This class is suitable for complete beginners and those who have attended our beginner’s course.

-We will work slowly through the standing and seated poses of the ashtanga primary series, providing a balanced practice and a foundation of how the Ashtanga practice works.
+We will work through the standing and seated poses of the ashtanga primary series, providing a balanced practice and a foundation of how the Ashtanga practice works.
 Modifications and options of poses will be provided to ensure the class is accessible and fun!

 These flowing classes use sequences to build to a peak posture, plus an opportunity for a long relaxation and restorative postures at the end of each session.
 These classes are intermediate level and suitable for anyone who enjoys flowing sequences, and a few challenges.